WMD Coordination Team members recognized for Exercise Fused Response

 Then Brig.
-Gen. Antonio V. Munera (left), the commanding general for 20th CBRNE Command, recognized Chief Warrant Officer 3 Robert V. Hocog from Weapons of Mass Destruction Coordination Team 2 for his work with U.S. Army South during Exercise Fused Response.
+Gen. Antonio V. Munera (left), the commanding general for 20th CBRNE Command, recognizes Master Sgt.
+Tyler W. Lemmons from Weapons of Mass Destruction Coordination Team 2 for his work with U.S. Army South during Exercise Fused Response.
 Munera has since been promoted to major general.

 |Date Taken: